Secularist movement in Lebanon

-The Secularist Movement in Lebanon has emerged as a response to the country's confessionalist system, deeply rooted in a consociationalism framework where top offices are allocated based on religious affiliations.
+The Secularist Movement in Lebanon has emerged as a response to the country's confessionalist system, deeply rooted in a consociational framework where top offices are allocated based on religious affiliations.
 This movement, driven by a growing number of Lebanese citizens, advocates for a shift towards secularism within the national government.

-In April 2010, Laïque Pride, a secular group co-founded by feminist Yalda Younes, organized a march that drew more than 70,000 participants to Martyrs' Square, Beirut, calling for "an end to the country's deep-rooted sectarian system" and for a "secular Lebanon".
+In April 2010, Laïque Pride, a secular group co-founded by feminist Yalda Younes, organized a march that drew more than 7,000 participants to Martyrs' Square, Beirut, calling for "an end to the country's deep-rooted sectarian system" and for a "secular Lebanon".
 Laïque Pride supports the enacting of a unified Civil Code for the Personal Status Law.
 Notably, the movement gained momentum in response to Hizb ut-Tahrir's influence and calls for an Islamic caliphate in Beirut.

 Throughout subsequent years, Laïque Pride continued its advocacy efforts.
 In 2011, hundreds of protesters rallied in Beirut on 27 February in a Laïque Pride march, calling for reform of the country's confessional political system.
 At the same time, a peaceful sit-in took place in Saida.
 At a march in May 2012 in which 600 participated, Laïque Pride issued six demands, four concerning women's rights and two concerning media freedom.
 Secular student clubs from Saint Joseph University (USJ), the Lebanese Academy of Fine Arts (ALBA), as the American University of Beirut (AUB) also participated in the march.
 Nearly a decade after the first Laïque Pride march, during the October 2019 uprising, a group of organizers planned a "March for Secularism," drawing inspiration from the Laïque Pride marches held between 2010 and 2013.